jacobbreen25/nsf_soft_sensor_data_collection/README.md

 ![File Path](https://user-images.githubusercontent.com/91704735/223493035-d420b2f0-04ff-4a75-b326-51151f299048.PNG)

 Choose a name for the .csv file.
 The Program will automatically set a name for the file, depending on the time and if mocap is enabled.
-You will also see a "Set Sample Rate" drop down menue which allows you to choose what sample rate you will be testing at.
+You will also see a "Set Sample Rate" drop down menu which allows you to choose what sample rate you will be testing at.

 ![File Name   Sample Rate](https://user-images.githubusercontent.com/91704735/229606170-f4cfa128-683e-46f4-a748-0aacf1fcc169.PNG)